jerometufte/responsive-carousel/readme.md

 - callback: define a function to be called on every page change event, the scope of that function will have access to the pagination object and it's state etc...

 #### Arrows
-If you use arrows the plugin will add class `.rcHid` to the left/top arrow on the first page, and to the right/bottom arrow on the last page.
+First looks to see if you've added two elements with class '.rcL' and '.rcR', and adds if needed.
+These will control the pagination.
+The plugin will also add class `.rcHide` to the left/top arrow on the first page, and to the right/bottom arrow on the last page.
 The class is changed on page change.
 This can allow you to hide the arrow if wanted with css.

 #### Pagination
 If you use pagination, the plugin will add class `rcPaginationHot` to the current pagination list element on page change.
 This allows you to style the current page in the list with css.